Human rights and encryption: Encryption in media and communication

-Service providers deployed techniques to prevent unauthorized third-party access
+Service providers deployed techniques to prevent unauthorized third-party access.

-Amongst the most widely deployed cryptographic techniques is the securitization of communications channel between internet users and specific service providers from man-in-the-middle attacks, access by unauthorized third parties.
-Given the breadth of nuances involved, these cryptographic techniques must be run jointly by both, the service user and the service provider in order to work properly.
-They require service providers, including online news publisher(s) or a social network(s), to actively implement them into service design.
+Among the most widely deployed cryptographic techniques is the securitization of communications channel between internet users and specific service providers from man-in-the-middle attacks, access by unauthorized third parties.
+Given the breadth of nuances involved, these cryptographic techniques must be run jointly by both the service user and the service provider in order to work properly.
+They require service providers, including online news publisher(s) or social network(s), to actively implement them into service design.
 Users cannot deploy these techniques unilaterally; their deployment is contingent on active participation by the service provider.
 The TLS protocol, which becomes visible to the normal internet user through the HTTPS header, is widely used for securing online commerce, e-government services and health applications as well as devices that make up networked infrastructures, e.g., routers, cameras.
 However, although the standard has been around since 1990, the wider spread and evolution of the technology has been slow.
 As with other cryptographic methods and protocols, the practical challenges related to proper, secure and (wider) deployment are significant and have to be considered.
 Many service providers still do not implement TLS or do not implement it well.

 In the context of wireless communications, the use of cryptographic techniques that protect communications from third parties are also important.
 Different standards have been developed to protect wireless communications: 2G, 3G and 4G standards for communication between mobile phones, base stations and base stations controllers; standards to protect communications between mobile devices and wireless routers ('WLAN'); and standards for local computer networks.
 One common weakness in these designs is that the transmission points of the wireless communication can access all communications e.g., the telecommunications provider.
 This vulnerability is exacerbated when wireless protocols only authenticate user devices, but not the wireless access point.

 Whether the data is stored on a device, or on a local server as in the cloud, there is also a distinction between 'at rest'.
 Given the vulnerability of cellphones to theft for instance, particular attention may be given to limiting service provided access.
 This does not exclude the situation that the service provider discloses this information to third parties like other commercial entities or governments.
-The user needs to trust the service provider to act in its interests.
+The user needs to trust the service provider to act in their interests.
 The possibility that a service provider is legally compelled to hand over user information or to interfere with particular communications with particular users, remains.